FelixChenC/JokeTeller/README.md

 Just click on the button to get a random joke to make your life happier for a few second

 You can see a demo on https://felixchenc.github.io/JokeTeller/

+#Please do not use my Unsplash API for illegal act.